• Skip to primary navigation

 Learning objectives

-3. Build knowledge and skills working across all 6 constructs of the ACT Hexaflex within the assessment and intervention process with AWS
+3. Build knowledge and skills working across all 6 constructs of the ACT Hexaflex within the assessment and intervention process

-4. Notice the role of ‘rupture and repair’ (Walser and O Connell, 2021) in the therapeutic journey with AWS
+4. Notice the role of ‘rupture and repair’ (Walser and O Connell, 2021) in the therapeutic journey

 Back to top